Cricket-Starc, Zampa help Australia steam roll Zimbabwe in second ODI

 Without the burden of scoreboard pressure, Steve Smith (47 not out) and Alex Carey (26 not out) batted fluently to chase down the remaining runs nearly four hours before the scheduled end-of-play.

-The third and final match will be played in Townsville on Saturday.
+The third and final match will be played at the same venue on Saturday.

 ((joel.dubber@thomsonreuters.com))